Navy veteran doing pull-ups for 11 hours, 11 minutes to raise money for those who served - NewsBreak

 The money Brunelli raises will go to Homes for our Troops , an organization that builds specially designed homes for wounded Veterans.

 “I think a lot of people forget about the families too and what they have to go through, of that mental trauma they have to go through,” Brunelli said.
-“I think it’s a great organization and I’m privileged to be able to do this for them.”Judge says Millete children will remain with Larry’s parents at family home
+“I think it’s a great organization and I’m privileged to be able to do this for them.”Birmingham’s impact on Veteran’s Day dates back 74 years ago

 The organization, located in the nearby city of Taunton, builds homes in the areas that veterans choose to live, and continues its relationship with veterans after home delivery, to assist them with rebuilding their lives.